OpenMDAO/OpenMDAO-Framework/docs/arch-doc/api.rst

     def restart (input):
             """Restore state using a checkpoint file.
 The checkpoint file is typically a delta from a full saved state file."""

     def step ():
             """For Components that contain Workflows (e.g., Assembly), this will run one Component in the Workflow and return.
 For simple components, it is the same as run()."""

+    def stop (self):
+        """ Stop this component. """

     def require_gradients (varname, gradients):
             """Requests that the component be able to provide (after execution) a